 Leah Noble Davidson

 has a curious kiddo and a bouncy Bernese Mountain Dog.
 She lives in Portland, Oregon.
 Poetic Scientifica is her first book of poetry; DOOR is her second.
-She’s busy busy busy using all her free time to create.
+She’s busy busy busy and then busy still using all her free time to create.

 lives in Washington with his wife, dog, and son.
 His writing has appeared in McSweeney’s, The Rumpus, and Monkeybicycle, among other publications.